jithinbp/jithinbp.github.io/_projects/CAEN.md

   overlay:    true
 ---

+* this list will be replaced by the toc
+{:toc .large-only}

 # CAEN Digitizer data collection on Ubuntu

 DT5743 is what i have, but the instructions will work for a wide range